borab1/activity01-course-tools/day01-github-markdown/BhuvaneshReddy.md

 ![Image](https://www.homeworkhelpglobal.com/wp-content/uploads/2018/01/The-look.png)

-I liked this meme because i am a fan of MR. Bean.
+I liked this meme because in many classes they will be asking to discuess with partners most of the time so my expression would be this..

 AS of now none.